yaozhang24/l2sa/README.md

 # L2SA

-Code for the L2 sensitivity analysis method in https://arxiv.org/abs/2211.04697.
+This repository contains the R code to implement the sensitivity analysis methods in our [article](https://arxiv.org/abs/2409.19712).